By Gustavo García-López, Irene Leonardelli and Emanuele Fantini

 Gustavo García-López ([email protected]) is Assistant Researcher at the Center for Social Studies, University of Coimbra, and the 2019-2021 Prince Claus Chair in Development and Equity at the International Institute of Social Studies, The Hague.
 He is a member of the Undisciplined Environments editorial collective.

-Irene Leonardelli (email@example.com) is a PhD student in Feminist Political Ecology at the IHE Delft Institute for Water Education, in the Netherlands, and WEGO-ITN Marie Sklodowska-Curie Fellow.
+Irene Leonardelli ([email protected]) is a PhD student in Feminist Political Ecology at the IHE Delft Institute for Water Education, in the Netherlands, and part of the WEGO-ITN and has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 764908.
 Her research focuses on processes of agrarian transformation and water governance in Maharashtra from a feminist perspective.
 She is a member of the Undisciplined Environments editorial collective.

 Emanuele Fantini ([email protected]) is Senior Lecturer / Researcher in Water Politics and Communication in the Water Governance Department at IHE Delft.
 He is the editor of IHE Delft Water Governance blog, FLOWs, and he hosts the podcasts “The sources of the Nile” and “Water Alternatives Podcast”.